scepman/scepman-docs/docs/scepman-configuration/optional/domain-controller-certificates.md

 You can use SCEPman to issue Kerberos authentication certificates to your domain controllers.
 This allows your AAD or hybrid-joined devices to authenticate seamlessly when accessing on-premises resources.

 {% hint style="info" %}
-This feature requires version 1.6 or above (currently pre-beta)
+This feature requires version 1.6 or above (currently pre-beta).

+Furthermore, your CA certificate must contain either no Enhanced Key Usage (EKU) extension or it must include Kerberos Authentication and Smart Card Logon.
+This is automatically supported when generating the CA certificate with version 1.6 or above, but CA certificates generated with previous version do not support it.
+Version 1.6.415 and above tell you on the SCEPman homepage under CA Suitability whether DC certificates are supported.
 {% endhint %}

 ## Configuration Changes to the SCEPman Service